puzzle/ansible-training/slides/ansible-techlab/puzzle-demo.md

 ***
 ## Conditionals

-- Use «when» to run a task only on certain conditions
+- Use `when` to run a task only on certain conditions

 ```yaml
 - name: run command only when...